muratkeremozcan/cctdd/ch11-HeroList/HeroList.md

 ## Takeaways

 * When creating a list component in React, it is easier to start with one item at first, and then build up to the list.
-* In the TDD mindset, when we have green tests, we want to prefer adding more tests or refactoring versus adding additional source code
-* Cypress' fixtures can be imported as json and used in place of data in tests.

 * When rendering lists in React and mapping over the data, the recommended value for the key attribute is supposed to be unique, such as `hero.id` as opposed to the index of the mapped array.
 The index however is useful in a `data-cy` attribute to refer to the nth item to select

+* Cypress' fixtures can be imported as json and used in place of data in tests.

+* In the TDD mindset, when we have green tests, we want to prefer adding more tests or refactoring versus adding additional source code

+*  Testing is always a call between cost and confidence, and how much we test depends.
+Some of the questions that can determine our decision are:

+  * *How often will the code under test change?*

+  * *Is it a high amount of work to write the more scrutinizing test code now?*

+  * *How much more confidence do we get by testing this detail?*